BerkowitzMax/Dictionary-Full-Stack/README.md

 );
 ```

-`perl import_dict.pl <file_name> <name> <language>` accepts 3 arguments describing a dictionary and inserts words into an associated letters hash which uses prepared statements to update the database.
+`perl import_dict.pl <file_name> <name> <language>` accepts 3 arguments describing a dictionary and inserts words into an associated letters hash which uses prepared statements to efficiently and safely update the database.